rai-dorzback/Flow-State-Kanban/README.md

 **Nov 24, 2024:**
 - First, I decided to move AddNewTask from its own jsx file into Column.jsx since it was a small function that is only used in the Column component.
 - I reread some of the React docs while I thought about how I want to pass in the various tasks/task cards into each column.
 I have decided to set a prop "children" for Column and then pass in the tasks object/task cards as the children.
 The tasks will conditionally render based on which column its supposed to be in.
-Using a children prop makes it so we don't need to know what will be inside each Column.
+Using a children prop makes it so I don't need to know what will be inside each Column.

 **Nov 23, 2024:**
 **Event Handling & Modal State**
-- Went back to the React docs to refamiliarize myself with event handling.
+- Int back to the React docs to refamiliarize myself with event handling.
 - I was still deciding where the best place is to store the `openModal` state for adding a new task.
 - Realized I needed to add an Add/Close button to the new task form and style it as a modal.
 - After considering different approaches, I decided that the `NewTaskForm` will be nested within the `App` component.
 Since the modal is a global feature in the app, the `openModal` state will live in `App`.